Nonparametric methods controlling the median of the false discovery proportion: Equivalence testing: is a closed testing procedure

 where $\R^c=\{1,...,m\}\setminus \R$.
 Thus, $t_{\alpha}(I)$ is simply the bound $R^- $ for $|\N\cap \R|$ plus the number of elements in $I$ that are not in $\R$.
 Hence, just as in Section \ref{secvtisctp}, we conclude that all the information contained in the bounds $t_{\alpha}(I)$, $I\in \C$, is already contained in our single bound $\tilde{V}$.
 Thus, $\tilde{V}$ is equivalent to a closed testing procedure.

 This closed testing procedure is not admissible, because the underlying local tests $\lt'_I$ are not admissible, due to the possibility that $R_I = R_I^-$.
 However, we can again introduce a random coin flip $d$ in case $R_I = R_I^-$, as in definition \eqref{defadmlt}.
-In case $R_I = R_I^-$ and $d=1$, the corresponding bound, $\tilde{V}'$ say, will be $-\infty$ as in Section \ref{secdefnov}.
+In case $R_I = R_I^-$ and $d=1$, the corresponding bound, $\tilde{V}'$ say, will be $-\infty$ as in Section \ref{secnovel}.
 We conjecture that these redefined local tests are admissible.
 It then follows as in Section \ref{secvtildepadm} that $\tilde{V}'$ is admissible.
 Further, under additional assumptions, a slightly more powerful procedure can be defined.
-This is discussed in Section C of the Supplement.
+This is discussed in Appendix \ref{etadm}.